shadowed1/Chard/README.md

 ### *Known Issues - Some of these issues might not be easily fixed:*

 - Bubblewrap support is not functioning.
-This means Steam, Flatpak, Firefox, and other apps requiring user namespace support is not functioning due to ChromeOS restrictions.
+This means Steam, Flatpak, Firefox, and other apps requiring user namespace support are unsupported (for now?).
-- Audio support is often unreliable.
-Volume is currently only adjustable via in-app controls.
+- Volume is currently only adjustable via in-app controls.
+- PulseAudio can only bind itself to CRAS socket one application at a time.

 <br>